Nonlinear Filtering with Brenier Optimal Transport Maps: Concluding remarks and limitations

 \section{Concluding remarks and limitations}

 We presented theoretical and numerical results demonstrating the performance of an OT-based nonlinear filtering algorithm.
-A complete characterization of the bias-variance terms in the optimality gap of~(\ref{eq:empirical-optimization}) is subject of ongoing work using the existing tools for convergence of empirical measures in Wasserstein metric~\cite{fournier2015rate}, OT map estimation~\cite{hutter2019minimax}, and Bayesian posterior perturbation analysis \cite{tapio}.
+A complete characterization of the bias-variance terms in the optimality gap of~(\ref{eq:empirical-optimization}) is subject of ongoing work using the existing tools for convergence of empirical measures in Wasserstein metric~\cite{fournier2015rate}, OT map estimation~\cite{hutter2019minimax}, and Bayesian posterior perturbation analysis~\cite{tapio}.

 Numerical experiments show the better performance of the OT approach for examples designed to have multi-modal distributions, while it is noted that the raw computational time of the OT approach is higher, and for nonlinear filtering examples that admit unimodal posterior, such as Lorentz-96, the EnKF provides a fast and reasonable approximation.
-A computational feature of the OT method is that it provides the user with the flexibility to set the computational budget: without any training, OT algorithm implements EnKF; with additional budget (increasing training iterations and complexity of the neural net), the accuracy is increased.
+A computational feature of the OT method is that it provides the user with the flexibility to set the computational budget: without any training, OT algorithm implements EnKF; with additional budget (increasing training iterations and complexity of the neural net), the accuracy is increased, see Appendix~\ref{apdx:comp-time}.
 The computational efficiency of the OT approach can be improved by fine-tuning the neural network architectures, optimizing the hyper-parameters, and including an offline training stage for the first time step, which will be used as a warm-start for training at future time steps in the online implementation.
-This is subject of ongoing research.
+This line of research is pursued in our recent work~\cite{al2024data}, where a new data-driven nonlinear filtering algorithm was introduced aimed at ergodic state and observation dynamics.
+The algorithm consists of offline and online stages: The offline stage is expensive to train and learns a static conditioning transport map; The online stage is computationally cheap and uses the learned conditioning map without any further training, providing a competitive computational time compared with traditional methods during online inference.